Loki (Marvel Comics): Siege

-Reincarnation
+Reincarnation as Kid Loki

 Thor, missing his brother, searched for Loki who had returned to life in the form of a young boy; as due to his schemes his name was removed from the Book of Hell, allowing him to permanently cheat death.
 Now located in Paris, France, Loki was a street hustler going by the name of Serrure (the French word for lock), who feigned simple card tricks in front of an audience while an accomplice pickpocketed them.
 Thor, in civilian disguise, gave chase, resulting in the restoration of Loki's memory, but not of his past life with the exception of a guilty conscience for things he cannot remember.
 With nothing to lose, Loki followed Thor, who restored part of his identity to him (though he remained in the form of a child), and asked when precisely Thor got so old, to which Thor smiled.
 Thor took Loki to the remains of Asgard, where plans were made to help the refugees of the World Tree.
 With the resurrection of Odin, Loki was frightened away and fled with Thor, who lambasted Odin for scaring him away.
 Running into Iron Man, Loki was saved by Thor, who defended his own reasons for bringing the trickster back.